getlantern/www.getlantern.org/README.md

 ## Development

-To start up a development session using grunt's default dev server, run "grunt server".
+To start up a development session using grunt's default dev server, run "grunt serve".
 That will start watching the source files, start the dev server, open a browser pointing to the dev server, and detect when any source files are changed and automatically compile any reload them in the browser.